 Kormak contained an interesting mixture of cultures.
 Finns and French Canadians worked in the mills and bush together, while their children grew up played with each other.
 Many French children grew up understanding Finn while some Finnish children learned French.
 The only difference was the French children were bused to Chapleau to attend a French Separate School, while the Finnish and the tiny English minority attended the new public school in the village.

 During the 1950's and 1960's a few mobile homes were added to compensate for the lack of family lodgings.
 In 1956 the small settlement contained 166 residents but only five years later the population had dropped to 124.
-The planning mill burnt down in 1964 and was promptly rebuilt on a larger scale.
+The planing mill burnt down in 1964 and was promptly rebuilt on a larger scale.
 In 1966 the Kormak Lumber Company reorganized as Westmack Lumber Co.
 Ltd.